joedski/musings/HyperHTML/Journal 2019-01-01 - HyperHTML With Flyde.md

 We then want to turn state changes into DOM updates.
 So, it seems then, `Stream<Action> -> Stream<State> -> Stream<DOM>`

-> Technically, the transform from `State` to `DOM` also flushes those changes to the actual DOM itself.
+> Technically, the transform from `State` to `DOM` also flushes those changes to the actual DOM itself.  ... and technically, the DOM streams are actually returning the same nodes, or are effectively memoized.
+For very impure notions of memoized.

 ```js
 const dispatch$ = flyd.stream()